-Housing Up has recently conducted an interview series of our Board Members and Associate Board Member to shine a spotlight on why they joined Housing Up and support our mission, and what motivates them to do this kind of work.
+Housing Up has recently conducted an interview series of our Associate Board Members to shine a spotlight on why they joined Housing Up and support our mission, and what motivates them to do this kind of work.
 Read about Associate Board Member Laura Wagstaff below.

 As I was finishing up my Master of Public Health (MPH) degree at the George Washington University, I was looking for opportunities to learn more about social topics that influenced health but weren’t so inherently connected.
 In any public health program, you quickly learn about the ‘social determinants of health’ –conditions in which people live, learn, work, and play that affect a wide range of health outcomes and risks.
 Housing and health are absolutely intertwined through both direct and indirect pathways.